nqpz/mult3plus1/README.md

   - `depthfirstdelta`: Same as `depthfirst`, but print the deltas between the integers.
 All deltas are probably positive.

+  - `depthfirstdelta fibratio N`: The ratio of numbers in the delta that are Fibonacci numbers.
+Seems pretty high (seems to reach 2 for larger values).

 Where N is a positive integer denoting search depth.